micka-coder/talmedia/tanakh/ii kings/tanakh-ii kings-chapter-24-rashi_en.md

 ### passuk 19

 ### passuk 20
-<b>Indeed the wrath of Hachem was, etc.</b> Therefore, Tzidkiyohu rebelled against the king of Bavel.
+<b>Indeed the wrath of Adonoy was, etc.</b> Therefore, Tzidkiyohu rebelled against the king of Bavel.
 The Holy One, Blessed Is He, gave him the desire to rebel against him in order that he would be exiled.<sup>15</sup><i class="footnote">God incited Tzidkiyohu to rebel in order to exile the Bnei Yisroel from Eretz Yisroel.</i>

 >Credit : sefaris
 >License : CC-BY